Crypto Rial: Structure

 Upon issuing the Crypto Rial, individuals exchange their rial banknotes with the central bank for crypto rial.
 This crypto rial is not intended for investment but merely a replacement for physical banknotes.

 The central bank's goal in designing the Crypto Rial is to convert cash into a programmable and smart entity.

 The Deputy of Technology at the Central Bank explains that the Crypto Rial is stored inside mobile devices, with the bank acting as an intermediary for transferring funds.
 The main objective is to remove physical cash from people's pockets and transfer it into a digital system.

 One important feature of the Crypto Rial compared to banknotes is its high security level.
 Unlike common cryptocurrencies such as Bitcoin, the design of the Crypto Rial allows precise tracking of funds.
 Even in cases of theft or hacking of mobile phones, tracking is possible.

-The Central Bank is expected to launch the Crypto Rial officially in 2022.
+The Central Bank launched the Crypto Rial officially in 2022.